 So don’t bully the reader with your vision.
 Invite them in and let their imagination do some of the work.

 Horror comics abound with surreal and uncanny imagery, like the scuttling shark-thing of Ito’s Gyo or that chittering weirdo in the closet with his arm sewn into a hole in his back in Alan Moore and Steve Bisette’s Swamp Thing.
-Maybe you’ve been jolted awake at two in the morning, scared out of your wits by a nightmare about a shaved cat with human eyes.
+Maybe you’ve been jolted awake at two in the morning, scared out of your wits by a nightmare about a hairless cat with human eyes.
 You’d be right to want to put that in your horror comic at the first opportunity.
 But getting that sort of thing on the page is exceptionally hard.

 Here’s where that close relationship with the artist comes in.
 If you’re not in the same headspace, the image will spoil on the page.
-Then again, if the artist is the sicko in your creative relationship and they’ve got a great idea about a faceless Victorian orphan with chains growing out of their back, then its usually best to encourage them.
+Then again, if the artist is the sicko in your creative relationship and they’ve got a great idea about a faceless Victorian orphan with spider-legs growing out of their back, then its usually best to encourage them.
 Their image will be closer to the page than yours because – alas – you’re the writer and you stand further back in the production line.